trungluongwww/capstoneProjectApp/README.md

 # Setting Up Flutter Project on Android

 ## Overview
-This README file provides instructions on how to set up and run a Flutter project on the Android platform from your GitHub repository.
+This README file provides instructions on how to set up and run a Flutter project on the Android platform from my GitHub repository.
 Follow these steps to ensure a smooth setup process and start building your Flutter app on Android.

 ## Prerequisites
 Before getting started, ensure that you have the following prerequisites installed on your system: